bertvv/ansible-role-mariadb/README.md

 # Ansible role `mariadb`

-An Ansible role for managing MariaDB.
+An Ansible role for managing MariaDB in RedHat-based distributions.
 Specifically, the responsibilities of this role are to:

 - Install MariaDB packages
 - Remove unsafe defaults: